Dissertation: "The Market's Virtue: Law and Political Economy in Jeffersonian Virginia".

 Bachelor or Arts in History, University of Michigan, 1993

-Richard Marburger Faculty Member of the Year Award, Lawrence Technological University
+Mary E. and Richard E. Marburger Faculty Member of the Year Award, Lawrence Technological University

 Distinguished Dissertation Award, Department of History, University of Michigan